Georden-Hudson-Gessford/Symbolic-Differentiator/README.md

 ## Current and Planned Capabilities

-Depending on the implementation, the project explores or intends to support expressions involving:
+Depending on the implementation version, the project explores or intends to support expressions involving:

 * constants
 * variables